Professor Mark S. Goorsky

 Professor; B.S., Materials Science and Engineering, Northwestern; Ph.D., Materials Science and Engineering, MIT; Postdoctoral Fellow, IBM T.J.
 Watson Research Center

-- The research programs in my group focus on the relationship between structural and chemical irregularities in solid state electronic materials and the effect that these defects have on the performance of devices fabricated from these materials.
-We primarily collaborate with industrial and government laboratories to provide a synergistic effort to study these issues.
-In particular, we use non-destructive techniques to study the evolution of defects in these structures.
-One of the main characterizations techniques we employ is reciprocal space mapping through triple axis x-ray diffraction.
+- Our research projects focus on the relationship between structural and chemical irregularities in solid state electronic materials and the effect that these defects have on the performance of devices fabricated from these materials.
+Our research often involves collaboration with industrial and government laboratories to provide a synergistic effort to study these issues.
+In particular, we use non-destructive techniques to study the behavior of defects in these structures.

 Area of Thesis Guidance

 Electronic materials processing, advanced characterization and analysis, property-performance-structure relationships in semiconductors, metals, and optical materials.

 - Aleman, Angel; Li, Chao; Zaid, Hicham; Kindlund, Hanna; Fankhauser, Joshua; Prikhodko, Sergey V; Goorsky, Mark S; Kodambaka, Suneel, “Ultrahigh vacuum dc magnetron sputter-deposition of epitaxial Pd(111)/Al2O3(0001) thin films” J. Vac.
 Sci.
 Technol.
 A 36 (3) 30602 (2018)